ChulJJA/Tower_Craft/README.txt

 *	Sangmin Kim (sangmin.kim)
 *	Minseok Sung (minseok.sung)
 *	Chulseung Lee (chulseung.lee)
-* GAM150S19KR

 * Tower Craft is a grid based 2D tower defense game where the user have to protect the incoming enemies by installing various towers.
 * User must upgrade the towers to defeat the enemies that grow stronger as the game proceeds.
-* All content © 2019 DigiPen (USA) Corporation, all rights reserved

 <Installation Instructions>
 	Open the TowerCraft_Setup.exe